 Findings

 In 2009-10, ICANN commissioned a study on data accuracy, which was undertaken by the National Opinion Research Council of the University of Chicago (NORC) (the “NORC WHOIS Data Accuracy Study 2009/10”).
-The study found that only 23% of WHOIS records were fully accurate and over 20% were completely inaccurate.
+The study found that only 23% of WHOIS records met the study’s criteria for No Failure and over 20% were categorized as Full Failure or Substantial Failure.
 Concerns about the accuracy of WHOIS records were raised in a number of responses to the WHOIS Review Team’s public Discussion Paper and in public sessions at four ICANN meetings.

 Law enforcement agencies expressed a view that inaccurate or incomplete WHOIS data can potentially cause serious problems during the course of a criminal investigation;